About

 Examples of our collaborative projects

 For years, public science event organizers have inspired each other and worked together to accomplish amazing things.
-Here are some examples of collaborative projects produced by science.events members.
+Here are some examples of collaborative projects produced by Science.Events members.

 The Science Events Summit